310mc/https-310mc.github.io-tl/source/_posts/tropical/transform.md

 To be honest, I’m still not sure what we’re aiming for as Yuruseitai~…

-But I do sorta get what you mean ‘bout Shinkai-senpai and Shinobu-kun seemin’ mascot-like.
+But I do sorta get what you mean ‘bout Shinkai-senpai and Shinobu-kun seemin’ yuruchara-like.
 {% endbubble %}

 {% bubble Midori smileexplain %}
 …Well, you can leave that part up to me.
-I’m not sure if my plan will work, but I <em>have</em> thought up a practice session to get ourselves to look more soft and fluffy.
+I’m not sure if my plan will work, but I <em>have</em> thought up a practice session to get ourselves to look more soft and relaxed.

 It’s hard to describe what it means to be soft in one word, but…